Maybe it is so because the very calendars are against us?

 Spoofs and Parodies

-Mad Magazine spoofed the concept with Arbor Day, which became Hilarious in Hindsight with the creation of the aforementioned Arbor Daze.
+MAD spoofed the concept with Arbor Day, which became Hilarious in Hindsight with the creation of the aforementioned Arbor Daze.

-Arbor Day is again the chosen day of horror when It's A Living took on slasher films.
+Arbor Day is again the chosen day of horror when It's a Living took on slasher films.